tekpinar/correlationplus/docs/installation.rst

 Most of the time, at least one these methods will be sufficient for the installation.
-However, if these two methods didn't work for any reason, you can take a look to the 'Advanced Installation' instructions.
+However, if these two methods didn't work for any reason, you can take a look at the 'Advanced Installation' instructions.

 Advanced Installation
 ---------------------